-He backed away and did as I bid.
-A fresh drink was set in front of me.
+He backed away and did as I instructed A fresh drink was set in front of me.
 The bartender refused to make eye contact, not that it mattered.
 In another life I would have taken him to a bathroom and showed him that women, like wine, only improved with age.
-But in this life I lost my only love, and any feelings of joy would only prove a betrayal to Tom.
+But in this life I’d lost my only love, and any feelings of joy would only prove a betrayal to Tom.

-I dipped my index finger into the glass, and ran it along the edge, causing a high-pitched vibration.
+I dipped my index finger into the glass and ran it along the edge, causing a high-pitched vibration.
 There weren’t travelers desperately running to their gates, babies crying, or an incoherent voice booming from the loudspeaker breaking through timid jazz; for me there was only the glass.

-“Hey, Joe.”
+“Hey Joe.”
 I hoped my tone didn’t sound as hollow as I felt.

 A smile that could light up a million caves filled his narrow face, blonde hair that was being overtaken by gray covered most of his forehead creating a curtain for his eyes.
 Those were the same.
 I could have picked them out of a million pictures of green irises, although wrinkles were imprinted around them.

 “Of all the airport V.I.P. lounges, in all of JFK, I walk into the one with Spencer Goldman.”
 He shook his head, set his guitar between us, and sat down on the stool next to me.
 “Must be my lucky day.”

 I scoffed.
 “You’d be the only person on Earth to believe seeing me is lucky.”

 “People must recognize you all the time, Ms. Famous Author.”

 My gaze retreated from his face, which was an odd mix of familiar and stranger, back to my drink.
 “Not exactly what I wanted to be known for.”

 Joe sighed.
 “I know.
 I read it.
 I’m sorry for…”